 - Spain: IES Program in Madrid, CIEE Advanced Liberal Arts Program in Seville (both taught in Spanish)

-- UK: Advanced Studies in England, University of Cambridge, University of Glasgow, Queen Mary University of London, University of St. Andrews, University of York
+- UK: Advanced Studies in England, University of Cambridge, University of Glasgow, Glasgow School of Art, Queen Mary University of London, University of St. Andrews, University of York

 Summer Internships and Research Abroad